JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

-Here's the planned deprecation cycle:
+Here's the deprecation cycle:

 * <=1.9.0: report a warning when `kotlin.mpp.androidSourceSetLayoutVersion=1` is used; the warning can be suppressed with `kotlin.mpp.androidSourceSetLayoutVersion1.nowarn=true` Gradle property
 * 1.9.20: raise this warning to an error; the error **cannot** be suppressed
-* 2.4.0: remove support for the legacy Android source set layout and [remove the `kotlin.mpp.androidSourceSetLayoutVersion=1` Gradle property](https://youtrack.jetbrains.com/issue/KT-82265))
+* 2.4.0: remove support for the legacy Android source set layout and [remove the `kotlin.mpp.androidSourceSetLayoutVersion=1` Gradle property](https://youtrack.jetbrains.com/issue/KT-82265)

 <anchor name="common-sourceset-with-dependson-deprecation"/>
 ### Deprecated `commonMain` and `commonTest` with custom `dependsOn` {initial-collapse-state="collapsed" collapsible="true"}